hdshea/stock_database/sqlite_basics_notebook.md

 existing database.
 It requires a connection object to tell it about the type of database being connected and a file path to the physical database.
-For our purposes, that is the default `SQLite` connection supplied in the package: `SQLite::SQLite()`.
+For our purposes, that is the default `SQLite` connection supplied in the package: `RSQLite::SQLite()`.
 Mostly for demonstration purposes, I first make a call to `dbCanConnect` which returns `TRUE` if it is possible to make the connection.